danilocsm/data-structures/README.md

 - AVL Binary Search Tree
 - Red/Black Binary Search Tree (Incomplete)

+> It also contains the implementation of some of the most used sorting algorithms:
+- Insertion sort
+- Selection sort
+- Merge sort
+- Quicksort
+- Heap sort
+- Counting sort
+- Shell sort
 Keep in mind that the implementations could be improved.

 ## 📝 License